alabou/NMOS-MatroxOnly/NMOS With SRT.md

 Nodes implementing IS-04 v1.3 or higher, that are capable of transmitting SRT streams, MUST have Source, Flow and Sender resources in the IS-04 Node API.

-### MPGE2-TS
+### MPEG2-TS

 Senders having the `transport` attribute set to `urn:x-matrox:transport:srt` or `urn:x-matrox:transport:srt.mp2t` MUST be associated with a Flow through the `flow_id` attribute having  a `format` attribute set to `urn:x-nmos:format:mux` and a `media_type` attribute set to `application/mp2t`.

-The [NMOS with H.222.0](https://github.com/alabou/NMOS-MatroxOnly/blob/other-transports/NMOS%20With%20H.222.0.md) specification provides the detailed requirements for the Source, Flow and Senders of such multiplexed stream for non-RTP transports.
+The [NMOS with H.222.0](https://github.com/alabou/NMOS-MatroxOnly/blob/other-transports/NMOS%20With%20H.222.0.md) specification provides the detailed requirements for the Source, Flow and Senders of such multiplexed Stream for non-RTP transports.

 #### SDP format-specific parameters